silver13/CG023/README.md

 Opening the project file in Keil will also ask to install the pack if not present.

 ###Radio protocol:
 Current options are stock cg023 transmitter ,H8 mini transmitter / devo, CX-10 (later "blue" variant) and H7.
-Protocol is by default stock CG023 protocol, and can be changed in file config.h
+Protocol is by default H8 mini protocol, and can be changed in file config.h

 ###Accelerometer calibration:
 Hold pitch stick down for 3 seconds, with throttle off.
 Needs to be done on a level surface.
 Saved so it only needs to be done once.
 You may need to use high rates in order to reach the treshold.